cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 CMS Key Gen Options
 ^^^^^^^^^^^^^^^^^^^

-Changing Key Names
-''''''''''''''''''
+Setting Non-Default Names for Key Generation
+''''''''''''''''''''''''''''''''''''''''''''

 The ``cms key gen`` command will automatically generate the key pair into the default locations of ``~/.ssh/id_rsa`` and ``~/.ssh/id_rsa.pub``.
-If this key already exists or if you prefer a different location use the --name=KEYNAME flag.
-Where KEYNAME is the full path to the key you would like to generate.
-For example, if we would like to have a keys called ``cms`` and ``cms.pub`` in the .ssh directory execute
+If this key already exists or if you prefer a different location use the ``--filename=FILENAME`` argument.
+Where the FILENAME is the full file path to the key you would like to generate.
+For example, if we would like to have a private key called ``cms`` and public key called ``cms.pub`` in the .ssh directory execute the following.

 .. code:: bash

-        $ cms key gen rsa --name=~/.ssh/cms
+        $ cms key gen rsa --filename=~/.ssh/cms

+.. _`Setting Keys for Encryption Without Key Gen Command`:

 Setting Keys for Encryption Without Key Gen Command
 '''''''''''''''''''''''''''''''''''''''''''''''''''